-To place a cement filling, follow these 5 steps (pages 147-150):
+To place a cement filling, follow these 5 steps (pages 147 to 150):

-- 1. Keep the cavity dry.
+- 1. Dry the cavity and keep it dry.

 - 2. Lift out the soft decay.

 - 3. Mix the cement.

 - 4. Press the cement into the cavity.

 - 5. Remove the extra cement from around the cavity and the tooth.

-1. Keep the cavity dry.
+- Dry the cavity and keep it dry.
 The cavity and the area around it must be dry so you can see what you are doing.
-Just as important, cement stays longer inside a dry cavity.
+Just as important, cement lasts longer inside a dry cavity.
 Place cotton between the cheek and gums to keep the area dry.
 Put some cotton under the tongue when you work on a lower tooth.